-Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC will make transparent decisions, deliver cost-effective infrastructure and services and engage the community in activities and decision- making processes, with clear expectations for participation. t decisions, are conducted in t-effective compliance with are and statutory d engage requirements and unity in Standing Orders. and decision- cesses, with tations for Achieved All Council and Committee meetings were advertised, conducted and minuted in accordance with relevant Local Government Act and Local Government Official Information & Meetings Act requirements.
+Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result HBRC will make transparent decisions, deliver cost-effective infrastructure and services and engage the community in activities and decision- making processes, with clear expectations for participation.
+Council meetings are conducted in compliance with statutory requirements and Standing Orders.
+Achieved in (Achieved in 2018-19) Achieved All Council and Committee meetings were advertised, conducted and minuted in accordance with relevant Local Government Act and Local Government Official Information & Meetings Act requirements.
 All meetings in Q4 met statutory requirements as amended by the COVID-19 Response (Further Management Measures) Legislation Act 2020.
 This enabled meetings of Governance bodies to be held while restrictions on public meetings were in force and the Pandemic Notice in effect.
 Committee meetings were suspended during April and May 2020 and weekly online Regional Council meetings held instead.
 Public meetings in the HBRC Council Chamber recommenced 10 June 2020.
 LTPs and annual reports receive "unmodified" audit opinions.
-Achieved (Partially Achieved in 2018-19) Partially Achieved This measure relates to current documents.
-The amended 2018-28 Long Term Plan received a clear audit opinion.
+Achieved (Partially Achieved in 2018-19) Achieved The amended 2018-28 Long Term Plan received a clear audit opinion.
+An unmodified audit opinion was received on the Council and group's 2019/20 Annual Report.
 An unmodified audit opinion was received on the Council and group's other audited information for the 2018/19 Annual Report.
 A qualified audit opinion was received on the Council's group financial statements for the 2018/19 Annual Report.
 The basis of the qualified audit opinion was due to the group financial statements including the statements of the Council's subsidiary, Port of Napier Limited for the year ended 31/3/2019 rather than for the year ended 30/6/2019.

-Percentage of surveyed residents who perceive "acceptable to very good" value of services from HBRC rates (source: 2- yearly SIL perception survey).
+Level of Service Statement Level of Service Measure Performance Target (previous year's AR result) Performance Result Percentage of surveyed residents who perceive "acceptable to very good" value of services from HBRC rates (source: 2-yearly SIL perception survey).
 75% (Not Achieved - 73.8% in 2018-19) Not Measured this year The most recent SIL perception survey was undertaken between May - June 2019 and reported in the 2018-19 financial year.
 HBRC will make sound investment decisions to grow its assets and generate investment incomes to fund council projects, programmes and activities.
 Rate of returns on investment as set out in Council's Investment Policy are met.
 Achieved (Partially Achieved in 2018-19) Not Achieved As the COVID-19 crisis unfolded, the 5% required rate of return became unachievable for the FY20 year.
 In Quarter 4 there was a vigorous bounce back to near Quarter 2 levels, however the return for the FY20 year is 1.6%.

-\Investment Performance Objectives [excerpt from Statement of Investment Policy and Objectives (SIPO)] Council's Fund is targeted to earn a return at least equal to a real return (after inflation and fees) of 4.5% in

-Year 1 and 5.0% per annum in Year 2 and beyond.
+Investment Performance Objectives [excerpt from Statement of Investment Policy and Objectives (SIPO)] Council's Fund is targeted to earn a return at least equal to a real return (after inflation and fees) of 4.5% in Year 1 and 5.0% per annum in Year 2 and beyond.
 All returns are assessed in NZD.